tobiasuihlein/hospital_register/README.md

 **Web Scraping Klinikatlas**

 Klinikatlas provides various data about hospitals in Germany, of which the following were gathered via web scraping:
-- provider type
+- Provider type
-- number of beds
+- Number of beds
-- number of semi-residential stations
+- Number of semi-residential stations
-- total number of treatments
+- Total number of treatments
-- nursing quotient and nursing count
+- Nursing quotient and nursing count
-- emergency service level
+- Emergency service level
-- number of specific selected treatments
+- Number of specific selected treatments
-- number of treatments in a specific department
+- Number of treatments in a specific department
+- Certificates

+The list of all hospitals including the following information was retrieved via API requests:
+- Name of the hospital
+- Address
+- Phone number and mail
+- Latitude and Longitude
-- certificates
+- Link

+While conducting the web scraping, the rules of the robots.txt of the website were respected.

 ## Data Processing